* U.S. retail sales post biggest gain in 1-1/2 years

 * Ukraine's acting president threatens military action

-NEW YORK, April 14 (Reuters) - U.S. stocks bounced back on Monday, following a sharp selloff last session, with earnings results from Citigroup and retail sales data lifting sentiment while traders kept tabs on the possible escalation of hostilities in Ukraine.
+NEW YORK, April 14 U.S. stocks were set to open higher on Monday, following a sharp selloff last session, with earnings results from Citigroup and retail sales data lifting sentiment while traders kept tabs on the possible escalation of hostilities in Ukraine.

-Financial stocks were among the largest gainers after Citi said its quarterly net profit rose as a smaller loss on its troubled assets made up for a drop in revenue and profit from its core trading and lending businesses.
-Citi shares added 4.4 percent to $47.69.
+* Equity futures took off after Citi said its quarterly net profit rose as a smaller loss on its troubled assets made up for a drop in revenue and profit from its core trading and lending businesses.
+Citi shares added 3.7 percent in premarket trading.

-Futures had gained earlier after data showed U.S. retail sales recorded their largest gain in 1-1/2 years in March, in the latest sign the economy was emerging from its weather-induced slumber.
+* Futures added to gains after data showed U.S. retail sales recorded their largest gain in 1-1/2 years in March, in the latest sign the economy was emerging from its weather-induced slumber and on track to accelerate in the second quarter.

-Russian stocks fell 1.3 percent and the rouble hit its weakest in three weeks against the U.S. dollar as Ukraine's preparedness to fight heightened fears of Russian military intervention and more Western sanctions against Moscow.
+* Russian stocks fell 1.4 percent and the rouble hit its weakest in three weeks as Ukraine's preparedness to fight heightened fears of Russian military intervention and more western sanctions against Moscow.

-On Friday, JPMorgan's disappointing earnings were partly to blame for the day's selloff.
+* On Friday, JPMorgan's disappointing earnings were partly to blame for the day's selloff.
 Biotech and other momentum stocks led the Nasdaq Composite lower, pushing the index below 4,000 for the first time in two months.
-A biotech index on Friday closed 21 percent below its record closing high hit Feb.
+A biotech index closed Friday 21 percent below its record closing high hit Feb.
 25, entering bear market territory.

-Medtronic shares fell 1.8 percent to $58.12, paring a sharper loss in the premarket, after a court ruling that would prevent the company from selling its CoreValve system in the United States because of a patent infringement.
-Shares of Edwards Lifesciences, on the other side of the ruling, rallied 14.6 percent to $83.65.
+* Medtronic shares fell 5.4 percent in premarket trading after a court ruling that would prevent the company from selling its CoreValve system in the United States because of a patent infringement.
+Shares of Edwards Lifesciences, on the other side of the ruling, rallied 11.7 percent.